cmcntsh/LitSearchAIResources/README.md

   * This tool can summarize articles and web pages that have been opened in the Edge browser.
   * https://www.microsoft.com/en-us/edge/learning-center/how-to-use-bing-in-sidebar?form=MA13I2
 * https://www.chatpdf.com/
+  * Chat with a PDF document by dragging it to the web page.